 On the top floor of a downtown Toronto office tower, an elaborate contraption retro engineer by a machinator is simulating an industrial production line.

 Michel de Broin deepens his cross-disciplinary practice by developing an ever-expanding visual vocabulary.
-His multifaceted approach to production explores the intersections between technological, biological, and physical systems.
-Crafting unforeseen relationships between waste, productivity, consumption and risk de Broin challenges the ostensible use-value and conventional associations of familiar objects and symbols, infusing them with new meanings and contexts.
+His approach to production explores the intersections between technological, biological, and physical systems.
+Crafting unforeseen relationships between waste, productivity, consumption and risk, de Broin challenges the use-value and conventional associations of familiar objects and symbols: he infuse them new meaning and develops new contexts.

 His work has been exhibited at the Musée d’art contemporain de Montréal; the Musée d’art contemporain du Val-de-Marne; France; the Künstlerhaus Bethanien, Berlin; the Plug-In Institute of Contemporary Art, Winnipeg; the Museum Tinguely, Basel; the Centre d’art Villa Arson, Nice; at Eyebeam, New York; and at the Hessel Museum of Art, New York.
 His work is held in several museums and public collections, including the National Gallery of Canada; the Art Gallery of Ontario; the Musée des beaux-arts de Montréal; the Musée national des beaux-arts du Québec; the City of Montreal; the FRAC Poitou Charentes, France; and the Neuer Berliner Kunstverein, Germany.